 Concordia’s students are equipped with the tools to thrive in both traditional and nontraditional settings.
 The School of Pharmacy’s strong faculty pursues excellence in the way they prepare students.

 Dr. Cunningham’s work is evidence that there is a lot of heart and soul in studying science, and there are countless ways you can serve your community through the sciences.
-If you’re ready to take the next step in pursuing your education at Concordia’s School of Pharmacy, you can book a call with one of our Inquiry Support Specialists.
+If you’re ready to take the next step in pursuing your education at Concordia’s School of Pharmacy, you can book a call with one of our admissions counselors.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.